Online Doctor of Nursing Practice (DNP)

 Why should I select Ohio University for a DNP?

-Ohio University School of Nursing has established itself as one of the leading nursing schools in Ohio with multiple track options, such as family nurse practitioner, nurse educator, acute care adult-gerontology nurse practitioner and nurse leader to help prepare you in your area of interest.
-Our MSN students have consistently achieved high passing rates on national certification examinations, and are considered a preferred employee by many healthcare agencies.
+Ohio University School of Nursing has established itself as one of the leading nursing schools in Ohio with multiple track options for the BSN to DNP student, such as family nurse practitioner, acute care adult-gerontology nurse practitioner and nurse leader to help prepare you in your area of interest.
+Post Master's to DNP students also have the option to complete additional certificates in one of these and many other areas.
+Our students are considered a preferred employee by many healthcare agencies.

 What career opportunities exist in the nursing industry?